rubyguides

 Color.members # => [:red, :green, :blue]

-Two Data instances with the same class and member values are equal, and they hash identically — making them natural Hash keys:
+Two Data instances with the same class and member values are equal, and they hash identically.
+This makes them natural Hash keys, which is useful for caching, memoization, or lookup tables keyed by value objects:

 a = Point.new(x: 1, y: 2)